-Since that meant snack time—and Mom let us eat special snacks at my birthday party!
-Instead of our standard graham crackers, peanut butter, and apple slices, she let me pick out crunchy pretzel rods, potato chips, and a couple of different types of candy to share with my friends, and we always looked forward to those with giddy excitement.
+Because that meant snack time — and Mom let us eat special snacks at my birthday parties!
+Instead of our standard graham crackers, peanut butter, and apple slices, she let me pick out crunchy pretzel rods, potato chips, and a couple of different types of candy to share with my friends, so we always looked forward to those with giddy excitement.

 Then towards the end of the afternoon, when the lifeguards blew their whistles yet again, we eagerly clambered onto the picnic table benches for birthday cake.
 It came in a big pink cardboard box, and Mom usually took me to Costco a few weeks before to pick it out.